bavlyshehata/ADMM_BP/README.md

 ## Future Work
   - RDMA: Extend the solver to multi-FPGA setups using RDMA for low-latency inter-node communication.
   - Termination Check: By implementing a termination check, we are able to stop the iteration as it reaches convergence.
-This results in a more optimized algorithm that adapts to the specific matrices and hyperparameters, while also cutting down on wasted iterations that may affect our performance
+This results in a more optimized algorithm that adapts to the specific matrices and hyper-parameters (such as rho), while also cutting down on wasted iterations that may affect our performance.